Law School - LSAT

 Take it Once: The LSAT should not be taken for practice.
 Get ready and do it once.
 Some of you will want to repeat it if the initial score was disappointing.
 However, many repeaters do not improve; some lower their scores.
 Many schools will average multiple scores, which means you will have to get a significantly higher score on your second test to raise your overall LSAT score.
 But, some law schools will use the second score if it is considerably better than the first.
 Contact your law schools of choice to determine how they handle multiple test scores.

 Since the LSAT is a very important factor in admissions decisions, preparing in advance for it is crucial.
-Most students start preparing for the LSAT at least 4-6 weeks prior to their test date.
+Most students start preparing for the LSAT 3-6 months prior to their test date.
 People prepare in different ways, depending on the manner in which they learn best, their financial situation, etc. The Career Center does not endorse or recommend any particular course, or even that a course be taken.
 This is an individual matter based on need, learning style, etc. Many take a review course; others do not.
 Opinion varies on the value of the courses.
 There is extensive study material provided through the Law School Admission Council, including suggested approaches to questions, explanations, and LSAT Prep Tests.

 The easiest way to register is through the Law School Admission Council's website.